 What would you say is your biggest motivation?

 My daughter and family.
 I’ll be the first doctoral graduate in my family, an accomplishment that I am proud of.
 I look at my daughter and remind myself that I’m doing this for us.
 I don’t ever want her to see me quit, because she feeds off that energy and I feed off of her energy as well.
 She’s always telling me “Mommy I’m so proud of you” or “Mommy I’m praying for you.”
-At first it was a difficult adjustment because she was wondering why mommy was always away.
-But overtime it changed from “mommy you’re always studying” to “mommy make sure you study today, and I know you will come get me when you’re done.”
+At first, it was a difficult adjustment because she was wondering why mommy was always away.
+But over time it changed from “mommy you’re always studying” to “mommy make sure you study today, and I know you will come to get me when you’re done.”
 It shows me how resilient and mature she is.
 I went from being a very interactive mom to a PT student who was always in class or studying.
-There were tears of mom guilt; But my My Mother would remind me that this was not going to come easy.
+There were tears of mom guilt, But my My Mother would remind me that this was not going to come easy.
 I am doing the right thing and Malia will understand one day….
 And she was right, Malia does understand now.

 How would you say this process has affected her?

 I think at first she was sad because mommy wasn’t there.
 But in my absence, I had to rely more on her father and now their relationship has grown into something much stronger and more beautiful.
 Which I appreciate because I never had the opportunity as a child to be “daddy’s little girl.”
 We still have our special relationship but it’s changed.
-When I see her I don’t want to talk about homework and chores, instead we catch up on life and her days at school.
-The quality of our time has become more rich and she understands the importance of education.
+When I see her I don’t want to talk about homework and chores, instead, we catch up on life and her days at school.
+The quality of our time has become richer and she understands the importance of education.
 She’s motivated to study more and work hard at school.
 It’s definitely had an overall positive effect on her.
 It started out rough but now she is a ball of fire.